Overview

 Opportunities

-The Thai government plans to turn Phuket into a world-class hub of medical tourism by 2028.
-Phuket will construct an international medical tourism complex called “Medical Plaza.”
-The Medical Plaza project comprises a one-stop medical center operated by Vachira Phuket Hospital and a 5,000-capacity multipurpose convention center.
-Construction of the medical center is expected to finish by 2026.
+The Thai government announced the establishment of the Andaman Wellness Economic Corridor to promote and develop medical travel in six Andaman provinces, with Phuket being the leading destination.
+The cabinet approved $151 million to construct an international medical travel complex called “Medical Plaza.”
+The Medical Plaza project comprises a one-stop medical center and a 5,000-capacity multipurpose convention center.
 The center’s services include geriatric and palliative care, physical therapy and rehabilitation, and international healthcare.

-In 2019, the Thai government launched the five-year Genomics Thailand Project, with the first phase to sequence the genomes of 50,000 Thai individuals within five disease groups: cancer, rare diseases, non-communicable diseases, infectious diseases, and pharmacogenomics.
-The country aims to build infrastructure to harness genomic information and provide a bioinformatics platform for both researchers and healthcare service personnel to access genome analysis tools.
+In 2019, the Thai government launched the 20-year roadmap Genomics Thailand Project, with the first phase sequencing the genomes of 50,000 Thai individuals within five disease groups: cancer, rare diseases, non-communicable diseases, infectious diseases, and pharmacogenomics.
+Thailand aims to build infrastructure to harness genomic information and provide a bioinformatics platform for researchers and healthcare service personnel to access genome analysis tools.